hyLiu1994/CLEAR/README.md

 ## 🙏 Acknowledgments

-This research is funded by the European Union's Horizon Europe programme through the [MobiSpaces](https://mobispaces.eu/) project (grant agreement no. 101070279).
+This research is funded by the European Union's Horizon Europe programme through the [MobiSpaces](https://mobispaces.eu/) project (grant agreement no. 101070279) and and [6G-XCEL](https://www.6g-xcel.eu) (grant agreement no. 101139194).